July 4, 2019

 These new measures mean that you can create a single storey rear extension on your home without having to go through the full planning application procedure.

 Terraced and semi-detached homes allow for an extension up to six metres in length, while an eight metre extension can be added to a detached home.
 So if you were thinking about adding a kitchen, extending your living area or even adding another bedroom to your home, now is an excellent time to do so.

 There are other limits and conditions which still need to be adhered to, such as using materials similar in appearance to the rest of the house.
-You can view the complete list of conditions here.
+You may want to read the complete list of conditions.